Spider-Man in film: Spider-Man: Brand New Day (2026)

 Pascal announced work on a second trilogy of MCU Spider-Man films in 2021.
 Although No Way Home had been Holland's final contracted standalone film as Spider-Man, the actor was confirmed to be reprising the role for Spider-Man: Brand New Day in 2024.
-The film will be directed by Destin Daniel Cretton.
+The film was directed by Destin Daniel Cretton.
 Principal photography was postponed to accommodate Holland's simultaneous commitments to Avengers: Doomsday and the Christopher Nolan-directed film The Odyssey (both 2026).
-Brand New Day is scheduled for release on July 31, 2026.
+Brand New Days main story shows Peter adjusting to life in isolation and a set of grief-induced physiological changes that enhance his spider senses.
+Following its July 2026 debut, the Rotten Tomatoes consensus noted that the film "is a promising reset that portends Spidey will remain sticky on the big screen for years to come."
+Brand New Day broke multiple box office records and, at $2.337 billion as of September 2026, represents the highest-grossing film of the year.

 Ensemble roles

 Captain America: Civil War marked Spider-Man's first appearance in the MCU.
-Filmmaking duo Anthony and Joe Russo helmed Civil War; they lobbied intensively to reintroduce the character through the film's story.
-Filming of Civil War commenced in 2015, lasting four months.
+Filmmaking duo Anthony and Joe Russo directed Civil War, and they campaigned intensively to reintroduce the character in the film.
+Production for Civil War commenced in 2015, lasting four months.

 Marvel produced two Avengers films featuring Holland as Spider-Man: Avengers: Infinity War (2018) and Avengers: Endgame (2019).
 Infinity War and Endgame were initially conceptualized as a two-part film, but the studios later split the project into two distinct films that they shot concurrently in 2017.
-Holland is slated to appear in the forthcoming Avengers: Doomsday.